Today, many men and women work in the same field, but that doesn’t mean they get the same pay.

 The first step is the cultural shift

-If employers are the ones who perceive women as less dynamic compared to men, then they are the ones who need a change.
+If employers are the ones who perceive women as less dynamic compared to men, then they are the ones who need to change.

 Women already face challenges in the hiring stage.
 As highlighted on Young Dads Want Paternity Leave, generally men are more likely to get employed compared to childbearing age women.